Sensational news from Dundas University’s Faculty Of Crop Circle Studies.

 So why is it alien made?
 Could it be the lay of the crop?
 Some mysterious feature?
 Do dogs vomit when they enter?
 Do watches stop and mobile phones crash?

 This debacle is the latest in a succession of weird claims to have come from the University of Dundas Faculty Of Crop Circle Studies.
-Beyond believing Robbert van den Broeke possesses genuine paranormal powers, William Levengood could distinguish between human and ‘genuine’ crop circles, and she knows everything that happens in England’s fields, Professor Jojo has been suggesting there are people who view her as more than a joke.
+Beyond believing Robbert van den Broeke possesses genuine paranormal powers, William Levengood could distinguish between human and ‘genuine’ crop circles, and she knows everything that happens in England’s fields, Professor JJ has been suggesting there are people who view her as more than a joke.
 Sorry, Hun.
 You’ve no idea what you’re on about.